sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 - Create a business logic to find the affected entity
 - Navigate to the affected record to handle the error

 > For this tutorial, you will use **Mobile Services sample backend** destination.
-You will modify a `PurchaseOrderHeaders` record by changing `CurrencyCode` field.
+You will modify a `SalesOrderHeaders` record by changing `CurrencyCode` field.
 Offline store saves this record in request queue database and when you sync it with backend, backend prevents updating this record due to business logic failure.
 This failure record will be listed in Error list page, from here, you can navigate to details page for more information.
 You will implement a logic to navigate from details page to the affected record.

 ### Create a New Project Using SAP Build Code